yann-strozecki/kekule-kagome/readme.md

 ## The .mot files

-A .mot file which describes the motifs you want to use to generates maps.
+A .mot file describes the motifs you want to use to generates maps.
-These ASCII files have the following simple structure:
+They are ASCII files with the following simple structure:

 * On the first line, there are two integers, the first one is the number of motifs and the second is any value (it is a legacy option, not in use anymore).
 * Each line describes one motif as a sequence of integers.
 The first one is an identifier, typically